supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 ![[Pipeline-20240810132518095.webp]]

-In ideal conditions, the speed up of a PL processor over a non-PL is equal to the number of stages in a pipeline.
+In ideal conditions, the speed up of a PL processor over a non-PL is equal to the number of stages in a PL processor.

 ![[Pipeline-20240810133054205.webp]]